Just for Laughs: History

-The Just for Laughs festival also has the Comedia comedy film festival component.
+The comedy film festival Comedia is also held during the Just for Laughs festival.
 Awards are given for feature and short films.
 In 2005, Comedia screened 125 short films from around the world as well as several feature-length films.

 In February 1994, the festival sponsored a splinter project in Hollywood, Florida.
 That coastal area is a favourite winter destination for Quebecers who head south to vacation in the warmer weather.
 The event, Juste pour rire—en vacances (Just for Laughs—On Vacation), was held in the Young Circle Park, an outdoor venue with an urban park setting.

 In July 2007, Just for Laughs celebrated its 25th edition, launching a festival in Toronto, Ontario.

 In 2009, a U.S. edition of the festival was held in Chicago, sponsored by U.S. cable network TBS.

 On November 24, 2010, it was announced that they have to move the Just for Laughs galas to Place des Arts and that the 2011 festival in the Saint-Denis Theatre would be recycled due to budget cuts.

-In July 2016, Just for Laughs London was held at Russell Square.
+In July 2014, Just for Laughs London was held at Russell Square.

-On April 1, 2019, the Just for Laughs name went fully stylized to Just for laughs, and on 2021 as JUST FOR LAUGHS.
 On April 3, 2020, it was announced that the 2020 edition of Just for Laughs would be postponed until the fall due to the COVID-19 pandemic.
 It was scheduled to run from September 29 to October 11, 2020, however, on July 21, 2020, organizers reversed their decision and cancelled the event.
 To fill the gap, they choose for a series of virtual performances that will run online (via the Internet only), for two days, on October 9 and 10, 2020.